NOTE: This text has been updated to reflect changes in the proposed FSMA rules as of October 2014.

 The following intervals between application and harvest apply, depending on the type of treatment that the biological soil amendment of animal origin has undergone:

-The 45-day interval is in conflict with the National Organic Program (NOP) regulations, which do not require an interval between application and harvest for manure treated by a composting process that is consistent with NOP composting standards.
+**This is a significant change from the original rule.
+FDA originally proposed a 45-day interval for compost, which conflicted with the National Organic Program (NOP).
+NOP regulations do not require an interval between application and harvest for manure treated by a composting process that is consistent with NOP composting standards.

-For situations that would require the 45-day interval, FDA will accept “alternative” methods if they are scientifically valid, controlled composting processes supported by adequate scientific information or data.
+FDA will also accept “alternative” methods if they are scientifically valid, controlled composting processes supported by adequate scientific information or data.

 In the case of agricultural tea, the water used must meet the requirements of the water standards.

-FDA is proposing to require a nine-month interval between application and harvest if the soil amendment is untreated and there is chance that the amendment will come into contact with covered produce after application.
+FDA had originally proposed to require a nine-month interval between application and harvest if the soil amendment is untreated and there is chance that the amendment will come into contact with covered produce after application.
+In the re-proposed rule, FDA has significantly modified this approach.

 FDA requires farmers to handle, convey, and store biological soil amendments of animal origin in a way that does not contaminate covered produce; food-contact surfaces; areas used for growing, harvesting, holding, and packing; and water sources and distribution systems.
 Farmers must also make sure that treated amendments are not contaminated by untreated or “in-process” amendments.